 Seven (7) players shall constitute a team.
 Five (5) players are the minimum to start a game.
 For Co-Rec teams, 3 of the 7 players must be women.
-Two (2) if the team starts with five players.
+Two (2) if the team starts with 5 players.

 Each team is allowed a maximum of 14 players on their roster.

 Any flying disc may be used as long as it is acceptable to both team captains or the currently accepted disc of the Ultimate Players Association (Wham-O 165g.).
 Players should bring both light and colored shirt to the game.
 Individuals may wear any soft protective clothing as long as it does not endanger the safety of any other player.
 All participants must wear athletic shoes with rubber soles.
 NO bare feet.
 NO hiking boots or trail shoes.
 One piece molded rubber soled cleated shoes are allowable; no other cleats may be worn.